Quote audit · the canonical guide

 How to test it:ask for the cash-only price separately, divide each by your DC system size, and compare $/W. If the financed price comes out 15–35% higher per watt, you're inside LBNL's documented dealer-fee range.
 Past 50% and you're past the documented upper bound — ask the loan provider directly for a breakdown of fees versus interest.

-The solar quote calculator runs every threshold above against your specific numbers — LBNL state median for $/W, PVWatts range for production, the §25D placed-in-service check for the tax credit, and the dealer-fee gap if you've got a financed price.
-It takes about 10 minutes start to finish if you have your proposal in front of you.
+Reading is the job above; running the numbers is a separate job.
+The solar quote calculator takes each threshold cited here and tests it against your specific figures — LBNL state median for $/W, PVWatts range for production, the §25D placed-in-service check, and the dealer-fee gap if there's a financed price sitting next to the cash price.
+About ten minutes start to finish, proposal in hand.

 Three questions, each grounded in the numbers above.
 Read the answers carefully — they're where the math becomes a contract.